Prague Experience logoPrague tourist information & travel guide logo

 Opening hours are 10:00-22:00.
 Entry is free.

-In addition, small and local Easter markets are held at several other locations in Prague:
+In addition, small and local Easter markets are held in other parts of the city:

 • Mariánské Square (Mariánské náměstí) in the Old Town.